zsunberg/SeniorProjectAssignments.jl/survey/sketch.md

 You may request assignment in groups of 2 or 3.
 Your group is guaranteed assignment to the same project.
 The other members of your group MUST also enter your name for the group to be valid.

-If you would like to request assignment as part of a group, please select the names of the other group members:
+If you would like to request assignment as part of a group, **please select the names of the other group members**:

 Teammate 1:
 <select name="t1">